placetopay-org/docker-images/README.md

-# Placetopay - Docker Vapor PHP
+# Placetopay - Docker Images

 Custom docker images with [Newrelic](https://newrelic.com/) for php 7.4 and php 8.